Kristi Noem: Guns

 In 2019, Noem signed a bill into law abolishing South Dakota's permit requirement to carry a concealed handgun.
-In 2022, Noem sought to build a gun range in Meade County with government funds, but the legislature rejected it.
+In 2022, she sought to build a gun range in Meade County with government funds, but the legislature rejected it.

+At a 2023 NRA forum in Indiana, Noem said that her two-year-old granddaughter had a shotgun, a rifle, and a "little pony named Sparkles".

 LGBTQ rights

 Noem opposes same-sex marriage.
-In 2015 she said she disagreed with Obergefell v.
+In 2015, she said she disagreed with Obergefell v.
 Hodges, the Supreme Court's ruling that same-sex marriage bans are unconstitutional.

-On March 8, Noem announced on Twitter that she would sign into law H.B.
+On March 8, 2021, Noem announced on Twitter that she would sign into law H.B.
 1217, the Women's Fairness in Sports Bill, which bans transgender athletes from playing on or against women's school and college sports teams.
-Some critics of the bill say they are worried it might turn away business and cost the state money.
+Some critics of the bill said they were worried it might turn away business and cost the state money.
 On March 19, Noem issued a style and form veto to H.B.
 1217 that substantially altered the bill, not just correcting grammar and spelling mistakes.
-She appeared on "Tucker Carlson Tonight" seeking to defend her position.
-On March 29, the South Dakota House rejected Noem's style and form veto, 67–2.
-After the House returned H.B.
-1217 to Noem for consideration after the House rejected her veto, she vetoed H.B.
-1217.
-The House then failed to override her veto by a vote of 45-24 (47 votes were needed to override).
-Numerous conservative commentators criticized Noem for vetoing the bill.
+She defended her position on Tucker Carlson Tonight.

+On March 29, the South Dakota House rejected Noem's veto, 67–2.
+The bill was returned to Noem for reconsideration, and she vetoed it again.
+The House failed to override her veto, by a vote of 45–24.
+47 votes were needed to override.
+Many conservative commentators criticized Noem for vetoing the bill.

-In December 2021, Noem and her office signaled their support for an anti-trans bill called "An Act to protect fairness in women's sports."
-The bill would require young athletes to join teams that aligned with their biological sex at birth.
+In December 2021, Noem and her office signaled their support for a bill called "An Act to Protect Fairness in women's sports."
+The bill would require young athletes to join teams that align with their sex assigned at birth.

-In 2021, Noem signed a religious refusal bill into law; the legislation amended the state RFRA to allow businesses owners to cite religious beliefs as a basis to deny products or services to people on the basis of sexual orientation or gender identity.
+In 2021, Noem signed a religious refusal bill into law.
+The legislation amended the state RFRA to allow business owners to cite religious beliefs as a basis to deny products or services to people based on sexual orientation or gender identity.
 The legislation, S.B.
 124, was criticized by civil rights groups who said it would enable discrimination against LGBTQ+ people, women, and members of minority faiths.
-This bill was the first major state RFRA law signed into law in six years and resembles the 2015 bill signed into law by Indiana Governor Mike Pence.
+This bill was the first major state RFRA law signed into law in six years, and resembles the 2015 bill signed into law by Indiana Governor Mike Pence.